juerslab/Maker-simple_microscope/README.md

 ## Future work
 - add a slide transport mechanism
+- modify the framework design:
-- modify the design to be more robust to variations in stock thickness
+    - to be more robust to variations in stock thickness
+    - prevent the objective from rotating in the top framework piece
+- modify the camera housing design to have a latching mechanism to keep the camera chip fixed

 ## Authors and acknowledgment